rickrodness/cse15l-lab-reports/lab-report-3.md

 ![Image](grep3.png)

-**Explanation:** Counts the number of times "friend" appears in `dog_friendship.txt`.
-It quantifies the mention of friendship related to dogs.
+**Explanation:** Counts the number of times "dog" appears in `quote3.txt`
+- Useful to quantify the number of occurrences of the word.

 **Example 2:**

 ![Image](grep4.png)

-**Explanation:** Gives the count of the word "companion" in `dog_companionship.txt`.
-Useful for understanding the frequency of certain words.
+**Explanation:** Gives the count of the word "dog" in `quote1.txt`

 ### Option -r (Recursive)